 Calcium carbonate is an incredibly versatile compound, finding applications across numerous industries.
 In the construction sector, it is a primary ingredient in cement and mortar, providing strength and durability to buildings and infrastructure.
 It is also used as a filler in plastics, paints, and coatings, improving their opacity, texture, and overall performance.
 The paper industry utilizes calcium carbonate as a filler and coating agent to enhance the brightness and printability of paper products.

 In the food industry, calcium carbonate serves as a food additive, providing calcium enrichment, acting as an anti-caking agent, and helping to control acidity.
 It's used in products like bread, cereals, and dairy alternatives.
-In pharmaceuticals, it's a common ingredient in antacids, neutralizing stomach acid and providing relief from heartburn and indigestion.
+In practice, in pharmaceuticals, it's a common ingredient in antacids, neutralizing stomach acid and providing relief from heartburn and indigestion.
 It is also a widely used calcium supplement due to its high calcium content and relatively low cost.

 Comprehensive Overview of Calcium Carbonate and its Calcium Content